 The key to successful planting is timing.
 Buy the Christmas tree as close to the holiday as you can, and leave it indoors for as brief a period as possible.
 You should also prepare a spot outside for planting before the ground freezes over so hard you won’t be able to dig.

-How To Plant Your Christmas Tree
+How to Plant Your Christmas Tree in Your Yard

 Before buying the tree, you want to replant, consider digging the hole you’ll be planting the Christmas tree.
 Chances are the ground hasn’t yet frozen over but by the time Christmas rolls by, you’ll have a frozen ground that’ll be nearly impossible to dig.
 So having your hole ready will improve the chances of your tree’s survival.